chuanxiang/dev-server/README.md

 ## How to setup
-1. Install terraform and setup AWS key if it is not done yet
+1. Install terraform and setup AWS key in your local pc if it is not done yet
 2. Create a EBS volume in your AZ, launch an instace to use this EBS and label it by e2label
 3. Clone this code
 4. Change values in terrafrom.tfvars, and vars in setup_ubuntu.sh
 5. Execute terraform init, plan, apply
+6. Setup Chrome Remote Desktop pin manually (Check setup_ubuntu.sh)